Learn

 Tax-advantaged retirement accounts are the most powerful wealth-building tools available.
 Here's how 401(k)s and IRAs work, contribution limits.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 A 401(k) is an employer-sponsored retirement savings account that lets you contribute pre-tax income (up to $23,500 in 2026), reducing your current tax bill while your investments grow tax-deferred.
 An IRA (Individual Retirement Account) is a personal retirement account you open yourself with a $7,000 annual contribution limit in 2026.
 Both accounts offer significant tax advantages that can save you tens of thousands of dollars over your career.

 The government knows most people won't save for retirement on their own.
 So they created tax incentives to encourage it.
 The deal is simple: put money into these special accounts, follow the rules, and we'll give you a tax break.
-The tax savings are substantial; depending on your income and tax bracket, contributing to a 401(k) or Traditional IRA can reduce your tax bill by thousands of dollars per year.
+The tax savings are substantial: depending on your income and tax bracket, contributing to a 401(k) or Traditional IRA can reduce your tax bill by thousands of dollars per year.

 There are two flavors of tax advantage: tax-deferred (you pay taxes later, in retirement) and tax-free (you pay taxes now, but never again on that money).
 Understanding the difference is the key to choosing the right accounts.
-The IRS publishes updated contribution limits each year, so staying current is essential for maximizing your tax-advantaged savings.
+The IRS publishes updated contribution limits each year, so staying current is useful for maximizing your tax-advantaged savings.

 | Feature | 401(k) | Traditional IRA | Roth IRA |